-A durable power of attorney for is one of the most important estate planning documents you can have.
+A durable power of attorney (POA) is one of the most important estate planning documents you can have.
 It allows you to appoint someone to act for you (your "agent" or "attorney-in-fact") if you become incapacitated.
-Without a power of attorney, your loved ones would not be able to make health care decisions for you or manage your finances without asking the court to appoint a guardian, which is an expensive and time-consuming process.
+There are two types of POAs: POA-Healthcare and POA-Property.
+Without a power of attorney, no one would be able to make health care decisions for you or manage your finances without asking the court to appoint a guardian, which is an expensive and time-consuming process.

-There are many do-it-yourself power of attorney forms available; however, it is a good idea to have an attorney draft the form for you.
+There are many do-it-yourself power of attorney forms available, however, it is a good idea to have an elder law attorney draft the POAs for you.
 There are many issues to consider and one size does not fit all.

-The agent's powers: For healthcare; you may wish to provide additional guidance on how you The power of attorney document sets out the agent's powers.
-Powers given to an agent typically include buying or selling property, managing a business, paying debts, investing money, engaging in legal proceedings, borrowing money, cashing checks, and collecting debts.
-They may also include the power to consent to medical treatment.
+The agent's powers: For healthcare, you may wish to provide additional guidance on how the power of attorney document sets out the agent's powers.
+Powers given to POA-Property typically include buying or selling property, managing a business, paying debts, investing money, engaging in legal proceedings, borrowing money, cashing checks, and collecting debts.
 Some powers will not be included unless they are specifically mentioned.
 This includes the power to make gifts and the power to designate beneficiaries of your insurance policies.